List of creepypastas: The Expressionless

 The Expressionless is a story that was added to the Creepypasta Tumblr in June 2012.
-The story is set in June 1972, where a woman appeared in Cedars-Sinai Medical Center wearing only a gown drenched in blood.
-The woman had a mannequin-like face and a kitten clamped in her jaw.
-She pulled the animal out and threw it aside, and then collapsed.
-The doctors decided that sedating her would be the best option.
-After attempting to sedate her, the woman rose from the bed.
-The staff attempted to restrain her, but it did not stop her from brutally massacring and cannibalizing the entirety of the present personnel using her sharp teeth.
-One female doctor survived and nicknamed her "The Expressionless".
+The story is set in June 1972, where a woman appeared in Cedars-Sinai Medical Center wearing only a gown drenched in blood and with a kitten clamped in her jaw.
+She pulled out the animal, threw it aside, and then collapsed.
+The doctors decided that sedating her would be the best option, but after attempting to do so, she rose from the bed.
+The staff's attempts to restrain her did not stop her from brutally massacring and cannibalizing the majority of the present personnel using her sharp teeth.
+A female doctor who survived the attack nicknamed her "The Expressionless", as throughout the entire incident, even during the peak of her furious assault against the staff, the woman's face remained completely absent of expression.